Shivani-Parihar99/AWS-Cloud-Practitioner-Essentials/Module 2/Amazon EC2 pricing.md

 Any usage up to the commitment is charged at the discounted plan rate (for example, $10 an hour).
 Any usage beyond the commitment is charged at regular On-Demand rates.

 Later in this course, you will review AWS Cost Explorer, a tool that enables you to visualize, understand, and manage your AWS costs and usage over time.
 If you are considering your options for Savings Plans, AWS Cost Explorer can analyze your Amazon EC2 usage over the past 7, 30, or 60 days.
 AWS Cost Explorer also provides customized recommendations for Savings Plans.
 These recommendations estimate how much you could save on your monthly Amazon EC2 costs, based on previous Amazon EC2 usage and the hourly commitment amount in a 1-year or 3-year plan.

+**Reserved Instances**

+Reserved Instances are a billing discount applied to the use of On-Demand Instances in your account.
+You can purchase Standard Reserved and Convertible Reserved Instances for a 1-year or 3-year term, and Scheduled Reserved Instances for a 1-year term.
+You realize greater cost savings with the 3-year option.

+At the end of a Reserved Instance term, you can continue using the Amazon EC2 instance without interruption.
+However, you are charged On-Demand rates until you do one of the following:

+* Terminate the instance.
+* Purchase a new Reserved Instance that matches the instance attributes (instance type, Region, tenancy, and platform).